-- If a KX3-2M module is installed, enable it by setting MENU:2M MODE to NOR. - Locate the XVn ON menu entry.
+- If a KX3-2M/4M module is installed, set MENU:2M/4M to NOR or SLEEP nn. - Locate the XVn ON menu entry.
 Tap 1 9 to specify which transverter band to configure.
-Set the parameter to YES to enable band n. - XVn RF sets the operating frequency (MHz). - XVn IF specifies the I.F. band (7, 14, 21, 28, or 50 MHz).
-Use 50 MHz for the KX3-2M option. - XVn PWR sets maximum KX3 power output for the current transverter band in watts.
-Maximum is 3.0 watts for the KX3-2M option. - XVn OFS can compensate for frequency offset in the transverter's oscillator.
-(An offset is not required for the KX3-2M module, since its oscillator signal is derived from the KX3's main synthesizer.
-If there is a frequency error, calibrate synthesizer using REF CAL.) - XVn ADR should be set to INT TRN 0 for use with the KX3-2M module.
-It can also be used to specify an optional Elecraft XV-series transverter selection address.
-Only addresses TRN1-TRN7 are recognized for this purpose.
+Set the parameter to YES to enable band n. - XVn RF sets the operating frequency (MHz). - XVn IF specifies the I.F. band.
+Use 50 MHz for the KX3-2M option, 21 for the KX3-4M. - XVn PWR sets maximum power output in watts for each transverter band.
+Maximum is 3.0 watts for the KX3-2M/4M option. - XVn OFS can compensate for frequency offset in the transverter's oscillator.
+(An offset is not required for the KX3-2M/4M, since its oscillator signal is derived from the KX3's main synthesizer.
+If there is a frequency error, calibrate synthesizer using REF CAL.) - XVn ADR should be set to INT TRN 0 for use with the KX3-2M/4M module.
+XVn ADR can also be used to specify an optional Elecraft XVseries transverter selection address; addresses TRN1-TRN7 are recognized for this purpose.
 To select XV-series transverters using this method, set MENU:ACC2 IO to TRN CTRL, and connect the ACC2 jack's GPIO pin to the transverter's auxBus line.